Make this Four Seasons Platter with amazing appetizers representing each season for your feasting centerpiece. Totally worth the effort!

 For Autumn, I decided on Lobak (Five-Spice Meat Rolls).
 These are also known as Ngoh Hiang in Melaka and Singapore.
 The ones seen here are a slightly different version than these ones because I finally found the right kind of bean curd sheets which were quite crispy when fried.

 Crabs are a favorite representation of Winter.
 They are popularly made into crab meatballs or served as a cold creamy salad.
-Since I found some nice crab claws, I decided to separate the upper claws for another dish, leaving the pincers whole for this platter.
+Since I found some nice crab legs, I decided to separate the upper legs for another dish, leaving the pincers whole for this platter.
 I left it simple by boiling the claws with salt so as to be able to taste the sweet meaty flesh.
-You can chill these boiled crab claws if preferred and serve them as is, with a squirt of lemon juice, or with your favorite seafood cocktail sauce.
+You can chill these Boiled Crab Claws if preferred and serve them as is, with a squirt of lemon juice, or with your favorite seafood cocktail sauce.